 I am thrilled to share the recipe of this kali mirch chicken karahi.
 I first made this dish a couple of weeks ago, and both Saptarshi and I couldn’t believe how good it was.
-While not the most photogenic, this incredibly flavorful and moist karahi hit all the right taste notes.
+While not the most photogenic, this incredibly flavorful and moist karahi hits all the right taste notes.
 The recipe itself is pretty straight forward.
-I adapted it from the Salt’n Pepper Village Cookbook that I have enjoyed cooking from this past year (other recipes I have adapted from the book are lobia masala and beef keema).
+I adapted it from the Salt’n Pepper Village Cookbook that I have enjoyed cooking from this past year.

-While I had heard of kali mirch chicken karahi, and at some point in my life had it, this was the first time I made it and will definitely be cooking it regularly.
-Some notes about the recipe…
+While I had heard of kali mirch chicken karahi, this was the first time I made it.
+And yes, this is a dish that I will definitely be cooking on repeat.

 What Makes This Chicken Karahi Different